Five common small writing mistakes that destroy an article

 Very often, we only use “this” to refer to previous objects or words in an article.
 It is very common to use “this” to avoid repetitions and make a sentence shorter.

-However, only use “this” to refer to previous words can lead to a significant ambiguity and make a sentence becomes scientifically weak.
+However, only using “this” to refer to previous words can lead to significant ambiguity and make a sentence becomes scientifically weak.

 It is not true to only use “this” to avoid repetitions in writing.